-We have been developing and applying multi-scale molecular modeling methods, as well as methods of bioinformatics and biomedical informatics.
+We have been developing and applying multi-scale molecular modeling methods for modeling complex molecular systems, as well as methods of bioinformatics and biomedical informatics.
 In particular, we have been dealing with:

 - prediction of protein structure and study of protein-protein interactions,

 - application of molecular docking in drug design and discovery,

 - analysis of the spatial structure of biopolymers, applications of deep learning in structural biology,

 - application of machine learning approach in the mathematical or statistical modeling and analysis of physiological systems in the clinic and other types of biomedical problems, including selected aspects based on VR solutions.

 - 2012-2017: 2011/03/D/NZ2/02004 “Analysis of similarity of biopolymer structures using descriptors of local structure”,

 - 2014-2016: IP2012016372 “Study of signaling of GPCRs using multi-scale molecular dynamics simulations”,